sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 The values for the various parameters are given in the section “WayPoint / Action Attributes” Note that altitude is measured from the "home" location, not absolute above mean sea level, unless the absolute altitude flag is set for a WP (INAV 3.0 and later).

+## Updating special waypoints

+When the craft has a valid position, is armed and the mode `GCS NAV` is asserted, two of the special waypoints may be updated using `MSP_SET_WP`:

+WP#255 may be updated to set the vehicle's desired location (i.e. "Follow Me"); this also requires that `NAV POSHOLD` mode is asserted.
+If the altitude is 0, then the vehicle altitude is unchanged, otherwise it is set as desired relative altitude.
+If 'P1' is in the range 1-359, the heading is also updated, so "nose first follow me" is possible for a multi-rotor.

+WP#0 may be updated to update the home position.

 ## MSP_NAV_STATUS